 The Intel® Embedded Community connects you with other embedded developers and Intel technical support personnel.
 Get questions answered, respond to peers, and share your ideas.
-For software and tools blogs, resources, and discussions visit http://embedded.communities.intel.com/community/en/software.
+For software and tools blogs, resources, and discussions. visit http://embedded.communities.intel.com/community/en/software.

 The latest user guide in the Intel Embedded Graphics Drivers package contains the missing section and other updated guidelines.
-Download the latest version of Intel Embedded Graphics Drivers (10.3 as of February 2010) from any of these locations:
+Download the latest version of Intel Embedded Graphics Drivers (10.3 as of February 2010) from one of these locations:

 4. Why is the Intel Embedded Graphics Drivers application programming interface (API) reference manual posted on the Intel® Embedded Design Center (Intel® EDC) password-protected page, while the Intel Embedded Graphics Drivers specification update, user guide, and release notes are not?

-The Intel Embedded Graphics Drivers specification update, user guide, and release notes are support documents for the driver.
+The Intel Embedded Graphics Drivers' specification update, user guide, and release notes are support documents for the driver.
 They tell customers what is new with the graphics driver (release notes), how to install and use the graphics driver (user guide), and known errors and defects with the graphics driver and workarounds (specification update), if any have been identified.
 These documents assist in the usage of Intel Embedded Graphic Drivers.

-The Intel Embedded Graphics Drivers API reference manual is more confidential because it conveys information about how the BIOS and Intel Embedded Graphic Drivers work internally—the Intel Embedded Graphics Drivers API.
-It also discusses the set of APIs for handling drivers on Microsoft Windows* and X Window, and sample programs for MS-DOS, Windows XP*, Windows CE*, and Linux*.
+The Intel Embedded Graphics Drivers API reference manual is confidential because it conveys information about how the BIOS and Intel Embedded Graphic Drivers work internally—the Intel Embedded Graphics Drivers API.
+It also discusses the set of APIs for handling drivers on Microsoft Windows and X Window, and sample programs for MS-DOS, Windows XP, Windows CE, and Linux*.